blynkkk/blueprints/ESP32 Blinking LED/README.md

 3. The LED on a dashboard should indicate the state of the LED on your device
 4. If it doesn't work as described, try rebooting the device

-_If you stil have issues, try connecting the device again following tips from the **Troubleshooting** section at the end of this tutorial_
+_If you still have issues, try connecting the device again following tips from the **Troubleshooting** section at the end of this tutorial_

 ## 5. Dashboard breakdown
 Widgets are used to display and visualize data, and interact with your device from the web and mobile dashboard.
 To connect the data to the widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to the widget.
 You can create datastreams in the widget settings or in the Datastream tab of a Template.
 Below you can find datastream and widgets used in this project.